This post may contain affiliate links.

 How to make Roasted Parmesan Garlic Cauliflower

-In a large mixing bowl place the cauliflower florets and the 2 pieces of whole peeled garlic.
-In a small mixing bowl combine the olive oil, minced garlic, Italian seasoning, salt and pepper and whisk to combine.
+Step 1: Coat Cauliflower: Preheat over to 450 degrees F. In a large mixing bowl place the cauliflower florets and the minced garlic.
+In a small mixing bowl combine the olive oil, minced garlic, Italian seasoning, corn starch, salt and pepper and whisk to combine.
+Pour the olive oil mixture over the cauliflower and use tongs to stir until all of the cauliflower is coated.
+Add the seasoning and mix well until coated.

-Expert Tips for Roasted Parmesan Garlic Cauliflower
+Expert Tips for Parmesan Garlic Cauliflower

 - For an even cook, break the head of cauliflower into even sized florets so that they cook at the same time.